darshan-kt/simple_calculator/README.md

 ## Future Enhancements

 -  Support for more operations (e.g., modulus, power, etc.).
 -  Add a graphical interface.
+(Created a seperated branch )
 -  Add unit tests.

 ---
 This structure ensures modularity, adherence to C++ standards, and ease of understanding for developers.
-Follow these steps, and you’ll have a clean, professional calculator project!